tgirke/GEN242/content/en/assignments/Projects/project_data.md

 In addition to running workflows within interactive R sessions, after logging in to a computer node with `srun`, one can execute them entirely from the command-line by including the relevant workflow run instructions in an R script.
 The R script can then be submitted via a Slurm submission script to the cluster.
 The following gives an example for the RNA-Seq workflow (ChIP-Seq version requires only minor adjustments).
+Additional details on this topic are available in the corresponding section of `systemPipeR`'s introductory tutorial [here](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/systempiper/systempiper/#from-command-line-without-cluster).

 - R script: [wf_run_script.R](https://raw.githubusercontent.com/tgirke/GEN242/main/static/custom/spWFtemplates/cl_sbatch_run/wf_run_script.R)
 - Slurm submission script: [wf_run_script.sh](https://raw.githubusercontent.com/tgirke/GEN242/main/static/custom/spWFtemplates/cl_sbatch_run/wf_run_script.sh)